-There were twenty-three student case investigations completed from November 7 - November 20, 2021.
-Of these student cases, seventy percent attended school while infectious.
-Additionally, there were five school faculty members that tested positive for COVID-19 and eighty percent attended school while infectious.
+There were eighteen student case investigations completed from November 21 - December 4, 2021.
+Of these student cases, sixty-seven percent attended school while infectious.
+Additionally, there was one school faculty member that tested positive for COVID-19 and attended school while infectious.